Building Welcoming Churches

 - Find ways of celebrating and honouring the achievement of individuals and groups from minority ethnic populations in your community.

-- Use any forum, inter-church groups, Community Safety Groups, District Policing Partnerships, to make sure that even minor acts of racism are taken seriously.
+- Use Community Safety Groups, to make sure that even minor acts of racism are taken seriously.

 - Join EMBRACE so that we can help to keep you informed about facts and issues.

-Richard Kerr, of the Presbyterian Race Relations Panel and EMBRACE, also has the following suggestions.
+Richard Kerr, of the EMBRACE Committee, also has the following suggestions.